A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms

-In the rest of this paper, we assume $\Th$ is well-centered and $\Dh$ is the circumcentric dual mesh as detailed in \cite{Desbrun05, Hirani03} so we indeed have all of the above properties.
+We note that even if the mesh $\Th$ belongs to a collection of well-centered meshes indexed by decreasing mesh size $h$, when discussing convergence, it is entirely possible that dual cells may degenerate (cf. \cite[Remark 2.4]{Zhu2025}) which leads to the DEC scheme becoming unstable.
+Hence, we need an assumption to disallow this possibility. \begin{definition}[Uniformly well-centered collection of meshes] A collection of meshes $\{\Th\}_h$ is considered \emph{uniformly well-centered} if for any $k$-simplex $\sigma\in \Delta_k(\Th)$ where $k\in\{0, \dots, n\}$ for any $h$, the measure of the dual $(n-k)$-cell, denoted $|*\sig|$, is such that $|*\sig|\geq \beta > 0$ where $\beta$ is independent of $h$. \end{definition} \begin{assumption} In the rest of this paper, we assume $\Th$ belongs to a collection of \emph{uniformly well-centered meshes} and $\Dh$ is the circumcentric dual mesh as detailed in \cite{Desbrun05, Hirani03} so we indeed have all of the properties in Definition \ref{defdualmesh}. \end{assumption}

 Briefly, the construction of the dual mesh in \cite{Desbrun05, Hirani03} is as follows.
 Let $\sig\in\del_k$.
 For notational convenience, let $\sig_k=\sig$.
 Then, there exists an ordered set of simplices $\{\sig, \sig_{k+1}, \dots, \sig_n\}$ such that $\sig_j\subset\sig_{j+1}$ for all $j\in\{k, \dots, n-1\}$ and $\sig_j\in\del_j$ for each $j\in\{k, \dots, n\}$.
 Let $\mathcal{K}(\sig)$ be the collection of all such ordered sets of simplices.
 Then, any $S\in \mathcal{K}(\sig)$ can be identified with an $(n-k)$-simplex $\tau_S:=[c(\sig), \dots, c(\sig_n)]$ where $c(\sig)$ denotes the circumcenter of $\sig$.
 Then, the cell $*\sig$ is exactly the union of all of the $\tau_S$ for $S\in \mathcal{K}(\sig)$ with the orientation noted in Definition \ref{defdualmesh}.